Evercore Inc (NYSE:EVR) : Custom Pre-earnings Bullish Diagonal Trigger

 Here it is in an image from Trade Machine -- only focus on the settings where the filter is turned to "on.":

 You can set an alert in Trade Machine®, which will track all of these moving parts for you, and message you when it triggers.
 In fact, you can do this with a portfolio of stocks for a portfolio of bearish and bearish triggers.
 Let Trade Machine do the work for you -- there's no need to stare at the screen.

 * Finally, here is how the custom strategy looks in Trade Machine:

 Again, the set-up is opening the at the money call option that is closest to 14-days to expiry (but expires after the earnings date) and selling the out of the money call option that is closest to 7-days to expiry (but expires before the earnings date).

 This entire trade closes after the 7-day options expire as it has been backtested.
 Here is the link to the custom strategy only available to Trade Machine members.

-RESULTSHere are the results over the last three-years in Evercore Inc:
+RESULTSHere are the results over the last two-years in Evercore Inc:

 The mechanics of the TradeMachine® are that it uses end of day prices for every back-test entry and exit (every trigger).